The four daily NORVIS sessions

 First Afternoon Session

-Information about the music to be sung/played by the Choir, Orchestra and Recorder Ensemble will be given on the Music List.
+Information about the music to be sung/played by the Choir, Orchestra and Recorder Ensemble will be given on the Music List – Afternoon Session 1.

 Choir, directed by Andrew Fowler, is open to all.
 There are opportunities for solos.
 Music will be provided.

-NORVIS Baroque, directed by Michael Williamson, is open to all players of orchestral wind and stringed instruments at A=415 (not restricted to members of the string class).
-Music will be provided and can be sent in advance on request.
+Orchestra, directed by Chris Orton, is open to all players of orchestral wind and stringed instruments, all at A=415.
+Music will be provided and can be sent in advance on request, nearer to the time of the course.

-The Recorder Ensemble, open to all recorder players, meets at the same time as the Choir and NORVIS Baroque.
+The Recorder Ensemble, open to all recorder players, meets at the same time as the Choir and Orchestra.
 Under the direction of Peter Wendland, the ensemble will explore consort repertoire that may include multi-choir pieces, one or two to a part.

 Second Afternoon Session

-The Choice of Delights sessions will be listed on a leaflet and on the notice board and participation is on a sign-up basis, each day.
+The Choice of Delights sessions will be listed on a leaflet and on the notice board and participation is on a sign-up basis for each day.

 Evening Concerts